MedicalVisionGroup/mvg_utils/README.md

 **How to revive machine that is down**

 If a machine is down, try to reboot the machines remotely.
 If ssh hangs, ask TIG to manually reboot the machines, with a hard press, by emailing `help@csail.mit.edu` with the node names.
+The rebooted machines has drain slurm state, use `scontrol` to set the state to idle.

 ```
+# Check for machine that is down
 sinfo | grep down
+# Fix drained node
+sinfo | grep drain
+sudo scontrol update nodename=<nodename> state=idle
 ```

 **How to check which machine has nvml driver/library version mismatch error**